Why Do You Get Sleepy the Moment You Lie Down?

 It can also be turned around to manage sleep.
 This is why people who struggle to fall asleep are told to "use the bed only for sleep."
 Watching your phone or working in bed weakens the bed-sleep conditioning.
 The more the bed is reserved for sleep alone, the stronger the link that turns drowsiness on with the single cue of lying down.

 In the end, getting sleepy when you lie down is neither laziness nor weak will.
-It's the result of several switches pressed together by fluid and pressure sensors, posture, muscle, and learned habit.
+The main flow that decides sleep is the circadian rhythm and the sleep pressure that builds the longer you are awake, and lying down adds to it by easing cardiovascular load, relaxing postural muscles, and waking bed conditioning.
 That said, if you fall asleep too fast, always within five minutes, that may be a different signal your body is sending.
 That part is addressed separately in the note below.

 Last reviewed: 2026-05-28